 How Does Repayment Work?

-The Perkins Loan is required to be paid back, but it does carry a low interest rate of five percent, which is typically better than other options.
+The Perkins Loan is required to be paid back, but it does carry a low interest rate of five percent, which is typically better than even some of the best private student loans.
 You do not have to pay back the loan while you are in school, unless you drop below half-time.

 Once you graduate or leave school, you are given a nine-month grace period until you need to start paying your loan back.
 The amount that you need to pay back is determined by your loan provider.